-According to Greek mythology, the city of Athens owes her name to the goddess Athena.
-The story, like many Greek myths is one of intrigue and grandeur and it begins as all great tales do...
+According to Greek mythology, the city of Athens owes its name to goddess Athena.
+The story regarding the name of Greece's capital, like many Greek myths, is one of intrigue and grandeur and it begins the way all great tales do...

-Once upon a time there was a king named Cecrops, although in human form above the waist he had serpent's tail and he was the ruler of a very beautiful city, beloved by all her residents.
-So proud was he of his majestic city that he wished to find a name worthy of her beauty.
-After much thought, he decided to call upon the twelve gods of Olympus to ask who would wish to become the patron and protector of his city.
-But, of the twelve gods, only two of them came forth as willing candidates.
-Their names?
-Athena and Poseidon.
+Once upon a time, there was a king named Cecrops.
+Although he was a human, his body had a serpent's tail above the waist.
+However, that didn't stop him from being the ruler of a very beautiful city, beloved by all of its residents.
+So proud was he of his majestic city, that he wished to find a name worthy of her beauty.
+After much thought, he decided to call upon the twelve gods of Olympus and ask who would wish to become the patron and protector of his city.
+Yet, of the twelve gods, only two of them came forward as willing candidates: Athena and Poseidon.

-Athena was the goddess of wisdom, war and crafts while Poseidon was the god of the sea, storms, horses and earthquakes.
-In an unusual reversal of power it was the mortal King Cecrops who decided how the gods should compete to give their name to the city.
-The King determined that each god should offer their best gift and he, the people of the city and the remaining gods would decide which was the more impressive.
-Both gods were summoned to the Acropolis and called upon to present their gifts.
-First came Poseidon, striking the ground with his trident the rock ruptured and immediately salt water came gushing out of the ground until a small lake had formed.
-Being a sea faring nation he was certain the mortals would wish to have a god with command of the ocean as their protector.
+Athena was the goddess of wisdom, war, and crafts, while Poseidon was the god of the sea, storms, horses, and earthquakes.
+In an unusual reversal of power, it was the mortal King Cecrops who decided how the gods should compete against each other in order to become patrons of the city.
+Cecrops determined that each god should offer their best gift and he, the people of the city, and the remaining gods, would decide which was more impressive.
+Both gods were summoned to the Acropolis to present their gifts.
+First came Poseidon.
+Striking the ground with his trident, the rock ruptured and salt water came gushing out of the ground until a small lake had formed.
+Being a seafaring nation, he was certain the mortals would wish to have a god who could command the ocean as their protector.

-Poseidon & Athena in contest - credits: René-AntoineHouasse
+Poseidon & Athena in the contest - credits: René-AntoineHouasse

-The tree gifted by Athena is said to have survived for many years later.
-In 480 BC, when the Persians under Xerxes attacked Athens, were said to have burned the sacred olive tree as a sign of their dominance.
-The Athenians, devastated and considering it as a sign of their fate were given hope when the very next day the dry and burnt trunk of their beloved olive tree began to rejuvenate.
-This was taken as a foretelling that Athens would once again be a great city and as a sign of their resilience, even in the face of adversity.
+The tree gifted by Athena is said to have survived for many years.
+In 480 BC, when the Persians under the rule of Xerxes attacked Athens, they burned the sacred olive tree as a sign of dominance.
+The Athenians were devastated, but the very next day the dry and burnt trunk of their beloved olive tree began to rejuvenate.
+This was taken as a foretelling that Athens would once again stand tall and as a sign of their resilience, even in the face of adversity.

 Statue of Athena goddess - credits: yiannisscheidt/Shutterstock.com

-Legend has it that seeds from this tree were planted across Attica and that the olive trees that surround the city of Athens are descendents of the original scared tree which continue to ensure the success of olive cultivation to this day; a symbol of Athena's enduring gift.
+Legend has it, that seeds from the sacred tree were planted across Attica and that the olive trees that surround the city of Athens are its descendants, which continue to ensure the success of olive cultivation to this day; a symbol of Athena's enduring gift.
 An olive tree can in fact still be seen today at the top of the Acropolis.
-This, however, is not the original one.
-Planted in 1952 the tree that you see today was planted with a surviving branch from the tree that was all but destroyed during the German invasion during the Second World War.
-As you can imagine, the olive tree and it's resilience continues to be an important symbol for Athenians today.
+This, however, is not the original one from the myth.
+Instead, it was planted in 1952 with a surviving branch from the tree that was all but destroyed during the German invasion during the Second World War.
+As you can imagine, the olive tree continues to be an important symbol of Athens to this day.

-Discover many more fascinating myths on our Mythological walking tour of Athens.
-Let us introduce you tothe gods, heroes, mortals and mythical beasts that featured in the every day lives of Ancient Athenians and still capture the imagination of people around the world today.
+Discover many more fascinating Greek myths on our Mythological walking tour of Athens.
+Let us introduce you to the gods, heroes, mortals and mythical beasts that featured in the everyday lives of ancient Athenians and still capture the imagination of people around the world.